michaelfioretti/twitch-stats-producer/README.md

 - `twitch_client_id`: Your Twitch client ID
 - `twitch_client_secret`: Your Twitch client secret
 - `kafka_brokers`: A comma separated list of Kafka brokers

+# Note
+This project is still a work in progress, and was a great way for me to get my hands dirty using Go and Kafka.
+I'm sure there are optimizations that could have been made in some of the code, but I'm happy with the way it turned out!